How to Grow Aluminum House Plant

 Aluminum House Plant Propagation

 Aluminum plants are grown from cuttings.
 For use as a houseplant, take a cutting and root the cutting in water.
 If grown outdoors, take cuttings in the spring.
+You can root them outdoors in moist soil.
+Or, root the cuttings indoors in a flowerpot.
+Then, transfer new plants into the garden.

-Aluminum House Plant Care and Maintenance
+How to Grow Aluminum House Plants - Care and Maintenance

 The soil should be moist, not wet.
 Allow the surface of the soil to dry between watering.

 This plant grows best in bright, indirect light conditions.
+In the winter months, move the plant to a window with a southern exposure.

 Important: Too much direct sunlight can burn the leaves.

 Aluminum plants do not need a lot of fertilizer.
 For best results fertilize every 2-3 months.
-Or, use fertilizer spikes.
+Or, use slow-release fertilizer spikes.

 If you are going to grow an Aluminum plant outdoors, treat it as an annual.
 Or, bring it indoors in the fall.
 It will succumb to frost and freeze.
 Protect the plant from cold and frost, or bring it indoors in cold weather.